Leo Maslíah

-Born in 1954 in Montevideo, he started writing and composing in 1978, usually with a touch of humour.
+Born in 1954 in Montevideo, he started writing and composing in 1978, usually incorporating humour in his works.

 After a considerable success in the Uruguayan underground movement, he successfully disembarked in Buenos Aires, Argentina in 1982.
 He slowly gained popularity, had concerts in Chile, Peru, Cuba, Brazil, Paraguay and Spain among others.

 His music resists classification.
 It results from an original mix of personal experiments, popular music, classical composition - including electroacoustic materials - and jazz.
 He often bases his pieces on the minimalistic repetition of short elements.
 His lyrics include frequent puns.
 Overall, his production adopts a tone both ironic and critical, always intelligent and witty, sometimes nihilistic.
 He recorded more than 40 albums, most of them released in Uruguay and Argentina.
 In 2003 his opera "Maldoror" was performed in the Teatro Colón.

 He also wrote over 40 books with novels, short stories and plays.
 10 of his plays were taken to theater.
 The Konex Foundation of Argentina awarded him "Merit for humour in literature" in 1994.

 Artistic activity

-He was born on July 26, 1954 in Montevideo.
+He was born on July 26, 1954, in Montevideo.
 He studied piano with Bertha Chadicov and Wilser Rossi, harmony with Nydia Pereyra Lisaso, organ with Manuel Salsamendi, and composition with Coriún Aharonián and Graciela Paraskevaídis.
 He appeared for the first time in public in 1974 as an organ soloist performing a Haendel concerto.
 As of 1978 he develops an intense activity as author and performer of popular music, having performed in many countries of South America and Europe.

 In 1981 his electroacoustic composition "Llanto" was included in the programming of the annual festival of the International Society of Contemporary Music (SIMC) held in Brussels, Belgium.
 Uruguayan orchestras perform several of his symphonic works.
 His chamber works are part of the repertoire of some national and foreign performers.
-In 1994 he was distinguished by the Konex Foundation of Argentina among the hundred best figures of Argentine letters of the decade 1984-1994.
+In 1994 he was distinguished by the Konex Foundation of Argentina among the hundred best figures of Argentine letters of the decade 1984–1994.